Program Eligibility Requirements

 Doctor of Veterinary Medicine (DVM) Student

 Students in NC State’s DVM program apply for need-based financial aid through the same process as other students at NC State.
 Veterinary students are eligible for a small grant to assist with tuition charges, but primarily borrow Federal Direct loans.
-For additional information, please visit the Money Matters section of the College of Veterinary Medicine’s website.
+For additional information, please visit the Costs of Attendance for the College of Veterinary Medicine.